thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 ### Content Assist

-Content assist features are only available for dialects which have supplied special dialect metadata files in their JARs.  thymeleaf-core, thymeleaf-spring3, thymeleaf-extras-springsecurity3, and thymeleaf-extras-tiles2 projects already have such files.
+Content assist features are only available for dialects which have supplied special dialect metadata files in their JARs.  thymeleaf, thymeleaf-spring, thymeleaf-extras-springsecurity, and thymeleaf-extras-tiles2 projects already have such files.
 Other dialects, however, are up to the discretion of their developer(s).
 If you're developing a Thymeleaf dialect and would like to take advantage of content assist for your own dialect, read the section on [adding content assist for your dialect](#adding-content-assist-for-your-dialect).

-Once those help files are available, you can make content assist available in your HTML files through 1 of 2 ways:
+Once those help files are available, and that the JAR is in the classpath of the project, you can make content assist available in your HTML files through 1 of 2
+ways:

 #### 1. Declaring the dialect namespace and prefix in your HTML files